netbound/e7mon/README.md

-# e7mon
+# `e7mon`

-Tool for monitoring your Ethereum clients.
+> Tool for monitoring your Ethereum clients.
 Client-agnostic as it queries the standardized JSON-RPC APIs.
-Requires the following APIs to be exposed on your execution client:
-* `eth`: querying the chain
-* `net`: getting P2P stats
-* `web3`: client information

 <img src="./docs/img/output.png" width=1200>